-The first factor depends on the initial uranium concentration in the sea water, marine organisms' ability to accumulate uranium, and uranium sorption U(VI) by organic matter depending on Eh, pH.
+The first factor depends on the initial uranium concentration in the sea water, marine organisms' ability to accumulate uranium, and uranium sorption U(VI) by organic matter depending on Eh, and pH.

 The uranium concentration in natural waters varies mainly from $n \cdot 10^{-5}$ to $n \cdot 10^{-7}$ g/l.
 The uranium concentration in sea water is 0.0032-0.0033 ppm.
-The dissolved and suspended uranium total amount carried from the continents by the globe's rivers is approximately 40 thousand tons per year [Baturin, 1975].
+The dissolved and suspended uranium total amount carried from the continents by the globe's rivers is approximately 40 thousand tons per year (Baturin, 1975).
 One half falls on solid run-off, the second on solutions $(5.5 \cdot 10^{-7} \text{ g/l})$ and suspensions $(1.5 \cdot 10^{-4}\%)$.
-Because of the differentiated uranium precipitation in different parts of the sea basins, these rather low contents create uranium concentrations in sediments that reach thousandths, hundredths, and in special cases, even tenths of a percent [Baturin, 1975].
+Because of the differentiated uranium precipitation in different parts of the sea basins, these rather low contents create uranium concentrations in sediments that reach thousandths, hundredths, and in special cases, even tenths of a percent (Baturin, 1975).
 River waters are characterized by a direct relationship between mineralization and dissolved uranium concentration, but such a relationship is absent in the seas.

-Redox conditions are the most important physical and chemical characteristics that affect the uranium migration and accumulation in marine environments.
-The following conditions are distinguished - oxic, dysoxic, sub-oxic, and anoxic [Tyson, Pearson, 1991] (Table 1).
+Redox conditions are the most important physical and chemical characteristics that affect uranium migration and accumulation in marine environments (Baturin, 1975; Mitropol'skij, Bezborodov and Ovsyanyj, 1982).
+The following conditions are distinguished - oxic, dysoxic, sub-oxic, and anoxic (Tyson and Pearson, 1991) (Table 1).
 The most common forms of uranium migration are uranyl-carbonate and uranyl-humate complexes; hydroxyl-uranyl and uranyl-sulfate complexes are less important (Figure 4).